-The representation of crops, either using the crop model (Avi-sequential) or using grasses (Avi-grass) has a similar effect on the surface fluxes, which shows that the code used by the wider vegetation in JULES as well as the crop model is approximating showing that the leaf level photosynthesis, stomatal conductance, water stress and leaf-to-canopy scaling within JULES with or without the crop model is approximated correctly when compared with observations.
-For simulations that include both crops (Avi-sequential and Avi-grass), fluxes This code is used by the wider vegetation in JULES as well as the crop model.
-Fluxes of carbon and heat are generally captured well for Avignon compared with observations in JULES with all the simulations generally following the observationsthrough the timeseries.
+The representation of crops, either using the crop model (Avi-sequential) or using grasses (Avi-grass) has a similar effect on the surface fluxes, which shows that the code used by the wider vegetation in JULES as well as the crop model is approximating leaf level photosynthesis, stomatal conductance, water stress and leaf-to-canopy scaling correctly when compared with observations.
+For simulations that include both crops (Avi-sequential and Avi-grass), fluxes of carbon and heat are generally captured well for Avignon compared with observations.
 There are regular differences in the fluxes during the wheat only single crop simulations at all locations.
-The single crop sorghum season of the Avi-single simulation, which only includes wheat.
-The Avi-single simulation cannot simulate the correct land cover during the second crop of the rotation, for Avignon this is the sorghum season and for India, the rice season.
-At Avignon, compared with observations, the sorghum season, which leads to LE that is too low and H that is too high during the sorghum season not being explicitly represented in JULES.
+The single crop simulation cannot simulate the correct land cover during the second crop of the rotation, for Avignon this is the sorghum season and for India, the rice season.
+At Avignon, compared with observations, the LE is too low and H is too high during the sorghum season not being explicitly represented in JULES.
 The surface fluxes for the India gridbox simulations are consistent with those at Avignon, with a higher H and lower LE in India-single than in India-sequential.
-In the sequential simulations the .
-In the Avi-sequential simulation, the representation of the land-surface at Avignon is closer to the the observed land-cover because bare soil and the relevant crops, wheat or sorghum can be reproduced within the simulation when they are typically have been observed.
-This analysis shows that the main heat and carbon fluxes are changed by the implementation of sequential cropping, with the main differences occurring during the period where a crop is observed-but is not usually represented in the simulation.
+In the sequential simulations the representation of the land-surface is closer to the observed land-cover because bare soil and the relevant crops can be reproduced within the simulation when they are typically observed.
+This analysis shows that the main heat and carbon fluxes are changed by the implementation of sequential cropping, with the main differences occurring during the period where a crop is observed but is not usually represented in the simulation.